romemart/Multithreading-cpp/Multithreading in C++.md

     return 0;
 }
 ```
-The name of the thread is thr, instantiated from the thread class, thread.
+The name of the thread is <font color="red">thr</font>, instantiated from the thread class, thread.
 Remember: to compile and run a thread, use a command similar to the one given above.

 The constructor function of the thread class takes a reference to the function as an argument.